SVENDEMAN100/DiscordRouter/README.md

 # DiscordRouter
-D-Router is an open-source discord tools, nothing really much to say.
+D-Router is an open-source discord tools.

+Feel free to contribute to the software or report bugs!

+# Wanna help develope the software?
+Join my discord over @ https://cyber-request.net